Intomies/memoryGame/README.md

 # Memory Game

-This is a simple memory game made with python.
+This is a simple memory game made with Python's Pygame-library.
 It consists of few classes that handle the gameplay.

 To run the game you first need to install requirements.
-Use ```pip install -r requirements.txt``` to install them.
+Use ```pip install -r requirements.txt``` to install.
-Currently you also need to populate the ```./data/images/``` folder with following folders:
+You can also populate the ```./data/images/*``` folders with the images that you would like to play the game with:

 - /back/
     - This folder contains images that are rendered as the card backside images